y2737924daohegua/corber/pages/frameworks/vue.md

 title:  "Vue"
 ---

-Vue support is limited to [vue-cli](https://github.com/vuejs/vue-cli) Webpack users. corber will detect vue-cli projects and run accordingly.
+Vue support is limited to [vue-cli](https://github.com/vuejs/vue-cli) Webpack users.
+Corber will detect vue-cli projects and run accordingly.

 The following changes to your Vue application are required: